Jose Siri Player Props: Rays vs. Astros

-Jose Siri is available when the Tampa Bay Rays battle Luis Garcia and the Houston Astros at Tropicana Field Tuesday at 6:40 PM ET.
+On Wednesday, Jose Siri (on the back of going 0-for-2) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 6:40 PM ET.

-In his most recent action (on April 25 against the Athletics) he went 1-for-4.
+In his most recent game he had a hitless showing (0-for-2) against the Astros.

 Jose Siri Game Info & Props vs. the Astros